IBM/docker-dojo/README.md

 469221295fae1b57615286ec7268272e3d3583c12ea66e14b2
 ```

-On this “docker run” command we’re using the “-tid” flags we’ve already discussed, but we’re also using the “-P” flag - notice its capital “P” not lower-case.
+On this “docker run” command we’re using the “-tid” flags we’ve already discussed, but we’re also using the “-P” flag - notice it's capital “P” not lower-case.
 This tells Docker to automatically map all ports specified by the EXPOSE command in the Dockerfile to a randomly selected port on the host.
 We can see the port it chose by using the “docker ps” command:

 ```
 $ docker ps